 - How to Change Your Mind and Switch Plans

 Choosing how to receive your Medicare benefits is a big decision.
 You may know that Original Medicare has recurring copayments and deductibles, but what’s the alternative?
 Let MediGap Advisors help you determine the right Medicare Advantage plan for your needs.

-MediGap Advisors specializes in Medicare Advantage plans, so we can offer you expert assistance.
+MediGap Advisors specializes in Medicare Advantage enrollment, so we can offer you expert assistance.
 We’re independent from the insurance companies and can offer you an unbiased comparison of the coverage available.
 You can schedule a confidential consultation, get a quote, or speak with a Personal Benefits Manager with no obligation.
-We absolutely do not charge for our assistance.
+We do not charge for our assistance.